jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 ![Orion at DevOps Services][29]

 From this environment, you can edit files with syntax coloring support for multiple languages including HTML, CSS, Java, JavaScript, Ruby, Python and more.
-For some languages, such as JavaScript, the IDE also supports syntax checking and code completion, both for standard language constructs and for the services provided by Bluemix.
-For example, here's what it looks like providing completion for the standard `node.js express` module:
+For some languages, such as JavaScript and CSS, the IDE also supports syntax checking and content assist, both for standard language constructs and for the services provided by Bluemix.
+To use Content Assist, just type Control + Space.
+For example, here's what it looks like providing code completion for the standard `node.js express` module:

 ![Orion showing express completions][30]

+*Tip: Click outside of the code editor and type Shift + ? to search through the various key bindings in the IDE.
+Type Shift + Alt + ? to do so while you're in the editor.*

-So just to round out the process, let's make one more modification to your application using the Web IDE.
+Just to round out the process, let's make one more modification to your application using the Web IDE.
 Before you do that, though, you must fetch and merge the app title change that you just made with the command line so that it shows in the Web IDE.
 You do that with the Git Status page.
 We'll go over more about this page in a moment, but in the meantime, switch to the Git Repository page.

 ![Orion git status menu](/tutorials/jazzeditorjava/images/orion-git-status.gif)